-‘Every case is different’, says CJI on bail pleas of Arnab Goswami and Kerala journalist Kappan
+‘Every case is different,’ says CJI on bail pleas of Arnab Goswami and Kerala journalist Kappan

 Chief Justice of India SA Bobde on Wednesday held that one cannot compare the bail plea of Republic TV Editor-in-Chief Arnab Goswami with that of Kerala-based journalist Siddique Kappan, as “every case was different”, Bar and Bench reported.

-The matter came up during a hearing of the habeas corpus petition filed by the Kerala Union of Working Journalists challenging Kappan’s detention, who was arrested along with three others in Mathura in October while on his way to cover the Hathras gangrape and murder case.
+The matter came up during a hearing of the habeas corpus petition filed by the Kerala Union of Working Journalists challenging Kappan’s detention.
+Kappan was arrested along with three others in Mathura in October while on his way to cover the Hathras gangrape and murder case.
 The Uttar Pradesh Police later booked him and others under the Unlawful Activities (Prevention) Act and charges of sedition.

 During the hearing, Solicitor General Tushar Mehta, appearing for the Uttar Pradesh government, argued that the plea in Kappan’s case was not filed by him, but by the union.
 “The accused is not the party here in the matter,” he told the court.

-Sibal countered, saying he would implead Kappan’s wife in the plea, and would like to argue the matter in the court.
+Sibal countered, saying he would implead Kappan’s wife in the plea and would like to argue the matter in the court.
 “The High Court has granted one month’s time on habeas corpus plea of other accused in the same case and I want to argue here,” Sibal said, according to PTI.
 “Hear me finally.”

 When CJI Bobde asked why the petitioner had not moved the Allahabad High Court as recommended, Sibal pointed out that the Supreme Court held a special sitting for Goswami and granted him bail on November 11, even though the matter was pending in the Bombay High Court.
 “In Arnab Goswami’s case, bail was pending before lower court and still this court entertained it,” Sibal told the court.